 The number of students permitted to travel within the network each year is small and it is not possible therefore to ensure a place to all who apply.
 Those second year students who are interested in participating must make contact with the School co-ordinator before the end of the first term.

-- The current School co-ordinator for the Erasmus Network is: Professor Paula Murphy
+- The current School co-ordinator for the Erasmus Network is: Carla Briggs

 International exchanges beyond Europe are also possible.
 For further detail see the UCD International Office website.